lucasilvr/lucasilvr/README.md

 Hi!
 My name is Lucas and i love technology :)<br/>
-• I am an Information Systems student at UFF .<br/>
+• I am an Information Systems student at UFF.<br/>
 • I'm studying the languages: Python, C, but I've already had contact with some others.<br/>
 • I like to always be learning new things.<br/>